Skip to main content

 Steps to Deploy Docker Image

-1. Log in to the host, copy the downloaded config file, and rename the file to connector.conf in your home directory.
+1. Log in to the host, copy the downloaded config file to the home directory (/home/ubuntu or /home/ec2-user) and rename the file to connector.conf.

 IMPORTANT: The generated config file has a validity of 12 hours.
 Generate a new config file whenever retrying a deployment.